Dr. Peter Vanrietvelde graduated as a medical practitioner from Ghent University in Belgium, his country of origin.

 Since commencing in Psychology, Sari has worked primarily with children and their families, again in a number of clinical settings including schools, government and non government sector, Kids Helpline and currently with the child and family team at Qld Health.

 Makiko Omae started as a medical receptionist several years ago.
 She worked her way up to become the Practice Manager.
 She holds a Certificate IV in Business qualification.
 She is currently under way to become an Accreditation Surveyor too.
 In addition, she has a Bachelor of Multimedia Studies (with Distinction) from Central Queensland University.
-When she is not caring for our patient community, she enjoys time with her husband and two children.
-And she is a passionate Japanese Taiko drummer and flute player.
+When she is not caring for our patient community, she is a passionate Japanese Taiko drummer and flute player.